demirev/hanabi-benchmark/README.md

 git clone https://github.com/demirev/hanabi-benchmark.git
 cd hanabi-benchmark
-pip install -r requirements.txt python main.py --num_runs 10
+pip install -r requirements.txt

+# Run with default settings (10 runs for all models)
+python main.py

+# Run with custom settings
+python main.py \
+    --num-runs 5 \
+    --output-dir results \
+    --models "openai:gpt-4o-mini-2024-07-18:{'cot':0},anthropic:claude-3-opus-20240229:{'cot':0}" \
+    --debug
 ```

+### Command Line Arguments

+- `--num-runs`, `-n`: Number of games to run per model configuration (default: 10)
+- `--output-dir`, `-o`: Directory where results will be saved (default: 'results')
+- `--models`, `-m`: Comma-separated list of models to test in the format `provider:model:{"args"}`.
+If not specified, all models from the configuration will be tested
+  - Example: `"openai:gpt-4:{'cot':1},anthropic:claude-3-opus-20240229:{'cot':0}"`
+  - Supported providers: openai, anthropic, google, groq, xai, test
+  - The args JSON object can include configuration like chain-of-thought prompting (`cot`)
+- `--debug`, `-d`: Enable debug mode to see detailed prompts and responses from the first player

-Make sure to set the correct API keys in the `.env` file for each provider.
+Make sure to set the correct API keys in the `.env`

-## Acknowledgements

-Hanabi is a game created by Antoine Bauza.